Simple scheduling for shift-based teams, but glitches and no GPS tracking hold it back.

 Time off management

 When I Work helps you manage workers’ time off requests right from the app.
-One complaint I had, however, was that users need to input the paid hours they’ll take off when creating a leave request.
+As a worker, it was easy to request time off.
+One complaint I had, however, was that I had to input the paid hours I’d take off when creating a leave request.
 Ideally, this should be automated or added by managers to avoid disputes.

-Finally, it would have been beneficial to have some compliance support, such as warnings if your policies haven’t met the legal leave requirement.
+Also, I would have liked to see additional compliance support, such as warnings when leave policies haven’t met legal requirements.

 Verdict: 6/10